joannecheng/joannecheng.github.io/_posts/2024-03-29-elixir-then.markdown

   |> cond_then(cond1, &Map.put(&1, :a, 1))
   |> cond_then(cond2, &Map.put(&1, :b, 2))
 ```

-In each of the functions we've passed to `then`, we're checking the conditional, then updating the map if the conditional is true.
-If the conditional isn't true, we return the original map that passed into `then`.

 Even though we aren't saving any lines of code with this approach, using `|>` and `then` describes the shape of the problem more accurately than pattern matching.
 Our problem here is an example where we need to transform data from one shape into another.